perguth/chromeos-welcome-to-estonia/README.md

 It installs and configures:

-- **open-eid** The system programm that connects the smart card reader.
+- **open-eid** - The system programm that connects the smart card reader.
 You never need to use it directly
-- **Firefox** A little less chaos using Firefox as you don't end up with two Chrome browsers on you system
+- **Firefox** - A little less chaos using Firefox as you don't end up with two Chrome browsers on you system
-- **Extensions** The required Firefox extensions.
+- **Firefox extensions** - The required Firefox extensions.
 You never need to use them directly
-- **Web ID** The software you can use to sign and encrypt documents
+- **Web ID** - The software you can use to sign and encrypt documents

 ## Installation